Wisdom Teeth Removal Costs: With and Without Insurance

 The cost of gum-impacted wisdom teeth removal without insurance of any kind causes the most pain when patients have no way of getting a third party to bear the burden.

-Dental financing with bad credit can help uninsured patients raise enough money.
+Dental payment plans can help uninsured patients raise enough money.
 Budget the projected costs of about $1,900 to extract all four soft-tissue impacted third molars.

 • Removal – Soft Tissue (4): $1,400